This article has links to products and services we love, which we may make commission from.

 Nags Head is where Bodie Island Lighthouse, one of OBX’s five lighthouses, is located.

-Plus, it is one of the best places in the Outer Banks for escaping over to residential Roanoke Island.
+Plus, it is one of the best places in the Outer Banks to escape to residential Roanoke Island.

 Nags Head Accommodation